 In April 2015 the FASB issued ASU 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs, which requires debt issuance costs to be presented in the balance sheet as a direct deduction from the note liability, rather than presented as an asset.
 The new guidance will be effective on January 1, 2016, and requires a retrospective approach to adoption.
-Early adoption is permitted.
-The Company is currently evaluating the potential impact on its consolidated financial statements.
+At June 30, 2015, the Company had approximately \$0.8 million of debt issuance costs in prepaid expenses and other assets on its Condensed Consolidated Statements of Financial Condition that meet the criteria of this amendment.